 (PDFs of some of her publications can be downloaded from the "Other Information" section below.)

-Dr. Marchi's book, DAY OF THE DEAD IN THE USA: THE MIGRATION AND TRANSFORMATION OF A CULTURAL PHENOMENON (Rutgers University Press 2009), analyzes public cultural rituals as vernacular media that communicate about Latino identity and politics.
+Dr. Marchi's book, DAY OF THE DEAD IN THE USA: THE MIGRATION AND TRANSFORMATION OF A CULTURAL PHENOMENON (Rutgers University Press 2009), analyzes public art and cultural rituals as vernacular media that communicate about Latino identity and politics.
 In 2010, the book won the national James W. Carey Award for Media Research and also received an International Latino Book Award in the category of Best History/Political Book.
-Regina Marchi has been invited multiple times to discuss her research on National Public Radio and is a featured author on the international book website TheBrowser.com.
+Regina Marchi has been invited multiple times to discuss her research on National Public Radio and has been a featured author on the international book website TheBrowser.com.